flutter/plugins/CONTRIBUTING.md

 Things you will need
 --------------------

- * Linux, Mac OS X, or Windows
+ * Linux, Mac OS X, or Windows.
  * git (used for source version control).
  * An ssh client (used to authenticate with GitHub).